 The 21st century teachers are expected to effectively apply Information and Communication Technology (ICT)-driven teaching methods in classrooms.
 However, these expectations seem not to be adequately attained because ineffective utilization of ICT in classrooms is common among teachers (Katayev, et al., 2023).
 Of course, many factors may be attributed to this unsatisfactory state of affairs (Clipa et al., 2023).
 Studies have identified teachers' attitudes and demographic variables as influential factors to teachers' effective utilization of ICT (Thanh et al., 2023).
 However, most of these previous studies failed to explore the role of access to ICT on teachers' effective utilization of ICT in the classroom.
 More importantly, the knowledge of the direct and mediational effects of psychological factors on mathematics teachers' effective utilization of ICT in developing nations seems to be scarce.
-While developed nations may be focusing on training and professional development for ICT based learning, most developing nations are still experiencing limited access to ICT facilities.
+While developed nations

+Citation: Ogbu, S. (2025).
+Modelling the impacts of teachers' access, motivation, attitude, and selfefficacy on mathematics teachers' effective ICT utilization in classrooms.
+International Journal of Instruction, 18(2), 429-454. may be focusing on training and professional development for ICT based learning, most developing nations are still experiencing limited access to ICT facilities.
 More importantly, previous studies have not examined the combined effects of motivation, access, attitude, and self- efficacy on teachers' effective utilization of ICT in classrooms using PLS-SEM in a Nigerian context.
 Hence, the need to take into cognizance the teachers' access to ICT in effort to modernize teaching and learning in many developing nations.
 There are scarcity of studies in Nigeria that examined the joint effects of teachers' access to ICT, teachers' ICT attitude, teachers' ICT motivation, and teachers' ICT self-efficacy on teachers' effective utilization of ICT in teaching at secondary school level.
 Effective usage of ICT could enhance students learning of mathematics.